ElmerCSC/elmer-elmag/CircuitBuilder/README.md

 ## References
 For information about massive, stranded and foil coil types:

-  Patrick Dular, and Christophe Geuzaine. <A HREF="https://ieeexplore.ieee.org/abstract/document/996165/">Spatially dependent global quantities associated with 2d and 3d magnetic vector potential formulations for foil winding modeling</A>.
+&nbsp;&nbsp;  Patrick Dular, and Christophe Geuzaine. <A HREF="https://ieeexplore.ieee.org/abstract/document/996165/">Spatially dependent global quantities associated with 2d and 3d magnetic vector potential formulations for foil winding modeling</A>.
 IEEE trans. magn., 38(2):633–636, March 2002.

-  Patrick Dular, F. Henrotte, and W. Legros. <A HREF="https://ieeexplore.ieee.org/abstract/document/767310">A general and natural method to define circuit relations associated with magnetic vector potential formulations </A>.
+&nbsp;&nbsp;  Patrick Dular, F. Henrotte, and W. Legros. <A HREF="https://ieeexplore.ieee.org/abstract/document/767310">A general and natural method to define circuit relations associated with magnetic vector potential formulations </A>.
 IEEE trans. magn., 35(3):1630–1633, May 1999.

-  Patrick Dular, Nelson Sadowski, J.P.A.
+&nbsp;&nbsp;  Patrick Dular, Nelson Sadowski, J.P.A.
 Bastos, and Willy Legros. <A HREF="https://ieeexplore.ieee.org/abstract/document/877746">Dual complete procedures to take stranded inductors into account in magnetic vector potential formulations</A>.
 IEEE trans. magn., 36(4):1600–1605, July 2000.

-  H. D. Gersem and K. Hameyer. <A HREF="https://ieeexplore.ieee.org/abstract/document/952629">A finite element model for foil winding simulation</A>.
+&nbsp;&nbsp;  H. D. Gersem and K. Hameyer. <A HREF="https://ieeexplore.ieee.org/abstract/document/952629">A finite element model for foil winding simulation</A>.
 IEEE trans. magn., 37(5):3427–3432, September 2001.

 The module to couple and solve circuit-field problems is the CircuitAndDynamics Module.
 This module needs the stiffness and damping matrix definitions, for which the CircuitBuilder was created.
 For more information about the CircuitAndDynamics module: